 The traditional computer hardwired to an Ethernet connection is quickly becoming a thing of the past.

-ensures all devices have the latest updates and can be taken offline immediately if there is a security threat.
+Distributed workforces and the proliferation of devices ensures all devices has presented new challenges to IT managers.
+Implementing technology that allows for remote management ensures all devices have the latest updates and can be taken offline immediately if there is a security threat.
 According to Tom Garrison, VP and GM Connected Home and Commercial Client Business Client Platform, “remote management is critical.
 It is really the underpinning that allows work to be able to happen wherever it needs to happen.
 If a device is not managed, then very quickly those devices will become unusable, and therefore, the workers will not be productive.
 Intel vPro platform is available and supports remote management for business. “ Learn more about Intel vPro platform and Intel Active Management Technology at Intel.com/AMT.

 4. Streamlined Collaboration: Smarter conferences, both locally and around the globe